Faculty of Medicine, Ain Shams University

 Ain Shams University, Faculty of Medicine or School of Medicine, is a public Egyptian graduate school and one of the faculties of Ain Shams University.
 Now, it is one of the largest educational medical institutions in Africa and the Middle East.
 It was founded in 1947, making it the third oldest medical school in Egypt.
 It has promoted numerous programs of medical care to serve society, in addition to environmental development and continuous scientific research for local and international health.

-It became part of Ain Shams University in the 1950s, when it was established after adding several faculty members.
-Each year the faculty holds an annual conference dedicated to the recent advances in medical science.
+It became part of Ain Shams University in 1950, when it was established after adding several faculty members.
+Each year, the faculty's different departments hold conferences dedicated to the recent advances in medical science.

 History

 The school of medicine was called el-Demerdash School of Medicine, before establishment of the university.
 The original El-Demerdash Hospital was established on August 5, 1928, by a generous grant from El-Demerdash Pasha and his wife and daughter.
 It was built on 12,400 square metres, and had 90 beds and the following sections: quarters for a resident physician and chief nurse, two wards, a surgery unit, out-patient clinic, a laboratory, kitchen, laundry room, isolation ward, an autopsy department and a mosque containing the mausoleum for the El-Demerdash family.
 The foundation of the hospital was witnessed by many people representing all the society of Egypt and also by the two most powerful figures in the country in that time: Lord George Lloyd (later on George Lloyd, 1st Baron Lloyd), the British high commissioner, and Prime Minister of Egypt Mohamed Mahmoud Pasha.
 The opening ceremony was covered by Al Ahram, The Times and the Near East journals.
 It was officially opened on May 5, 1931.
 A memorial metallic plate and a marble monument were erected to mark this event.

-The translation of the metallic plate is: "The honourable late Pasha Abdel-Rahim Moustafa El-Demerdash (may he have all God's forgiveness) and the two ladies his wife Zainab Hanem El-Demerdashiah and his daughter Qout Alqoulob Hanem El-Demerdashiah have donated—on the 5th of August 1928—by the piece of land on which this Hospital was erected which is 15,000 meter square, and donated the sum of 100,000 Egyptian Royal Pounds to be divided as 40,000 for the building of the hospital and 60,000 to be put into a Waqf and its benefits are dedicated to the expenses of running the hospital."